-Get the word out on important issues and drive people back to your website by frequently updating your blog with relevant information to create awareness around your organization and campaigns.
+Get the word out on important issues and drive people back to your website by frequently updating your blog with relevant information to create awareness about your organization and campaigns.

-Epic Change raiseed over $11,000 in just 48 hours to help build a classroom in Tanzania.
+Epic Change raised over $11,000 in just 48 hours to help build a classroom in Tanzania.
 The campaign attracted 98% of new donors that had never donated to Epic Change before.

 Use Imagery to Tell Your Charity’s Story

 Share behind-the-scenes pictures of your organization, events, people that you’re helping, projects you’re working on, and your goals.
 Pinterest boards are a great way to organize and share these images.
 You can also pin donation opportunities with a recommended dollar amount and link your images back to your website to help drive traffic and donations.